holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_energizers/05_guess_who/lesson_plan.md

     - Medicine
         - If have cough, and fever, but no pain, then have XX
     - Easy to capture search for an answer
-    - Joke: Every could be as good as person who didn't lose by just copying their decision tree
+    - Joke: Everyone could be as good as person who didn't lose by just copying their decision tree

 #### Possible Extension

 - Guess Who is very hot right now
-- Popular because of subjective guess who?
+- Popular because of subjective Guess Who?
     - https://www.youtube.com/watch?v=vl4dQrGaOcU
         - 0:00 - 1:30
 - Play one game just for fun